Overview

 The following four venues will be used:

-- The Emirates Arena including the Sir Chris Hoy Velodrome
+- The Sir Chris Hoy Velodrome and Arena

 - The Scottish Event Campus (SEC) including the SEC Armadillo, SEC Centre and The Hydro